bitwarden/contributing-docs/docs/architecture/adr/0021-console-logging.md

 ## Context and Problem Statement

 As the server platform has matured so have the various logging extensions to support additional use cases and customer requests.
-[Serilog][serilog] is in place via shared logic for all services, initiated at startup, and over time additional its "sinks" with their needed configuration have been added as dependencies leaving this core logging layer with a growing list of conditions on how and when to use certain types of structured logging.
+[Serilog][serilog] is in place via shared "core" logic for all services, initiated at startup, and over time additional "sinks" for specific use cases have been added with their needed configuration and downstream dependencies, increasing the size of the core library footprint.

 Maintenance needs have grown to keep sink dependencies up to date and more are desired to be added.
 Some of the presently-available sinks have very little use and / or better alternatives now exist.
+There is a growing list of conditions on how and when to use certain types of structured logging.
+Service-specific configuration, predicates, and filters are in place making it difficult to know what will be logged and when.

 ## Considered Options

 :::note

-Bitwarden uses [Datadog][dd] as its monitoring tool and desires to increase its usage by engineers across the board to improve what we deliver.
+Bitwarden currently uses [Datadog][dd] as its monitoring tool and desires to increase its usage by engineers across the board to improve what we deliver.

 :::